snowdriftcoop/snowdrift/CONTRIBUTING.md

 # Snowdrift Beginning Contributor's Guide

-This is a tutorial on contributing to Snowdrift.
-You don't have to be tech savvy, but it helps.
-This guide will cover pretty much all you need to do to get Snowdrift running locally and to start making and submitting updates.
+To contribute to Snowdrift, you don't have to be tech savvy.
+This guide is written to work for even novice programmers.
+Advanced readers may adapt the instructions as they see fit.

-Although we recommend deeper study to understand how all of this works, you *can* simply follow the steps here to get started effectively.
+In this guide, we will cover pretty much all you need to do to get Snowdrift running locally and to start making and submitting updates.

-This guide is written to work to work for even novice programmers.
+## Get in touch!

-Advanced readers may adapt these instructions as they see fit.
+Our *recommended* approach to getting started *includes* asking questions, getting mentored, and otherwise having real human engagement with others in the community.
+Please don't hesitate to speak up, and don't worry about taking people's time.
+We always welcome questions.
+For efficiency, we will point you to resources or pair you with others.

 ## Licensing note